electron/i18n/content/current/pt-BR/docs/api/browser-window.md

     * `defaultEncoding` String (optional) - Defaults to `ISO-8859-1`.
     * `backgroundThrottling` Boolean (optional) - Whether to throttle animations and timers when the page becomes background.
 This also affects the [Page Visibility API](#page-visibility).
 Defaults to `true`.
     * `offscreen` Boolean (optional) - Whether to enable offscreen rendering for the browser window.
 Defaults to `false`.
 See the [offscreen rendering tutorial](../tutorial/offscreen-rendering.md) for more details.
     * `contextIsolation` Boolean (optional) - Whether to run Electron APIs and the specified `preload` script in a separate JavaScript context.
 Defaults to `true`.
 The context that the `preload` script runs in will only have access to its own dedicated `document` and `window` globals, as well as its own set of JavaScript builtins (`Array`, `Object`, `JSON`, etc.), which are all invisible to the loaded content.
 The Electron API will only be available in the `preload` script and not the loaded page.
 This option should be used when loading potentially untrusted remote content to ensure the loaded content cannot tamper with the `preload` script and any Electron APIs being used.
-This option uses the same technique used by [Chrome Content Scripts](https://developer.chrome.com/extensions/content_scripts#execution-environment).
+This option uses the same technique used by [Chrome Content Scripts][chrome-content-scripts].
 You can access this context in the dev tools by selecting the 'Electron Isolated Context' entry in the combo box at the top of the Console tab.
     * `worldSafeExecuteJavaScript` Boolean (optional) - If true, values returned from `webFrame.executeJavaScript` will be sanitized to ensure JS values can't unsafely cross between worlds when using `contextIsolation`.
 Defaults to `true`. _Deprecated_
     * `nativeWindowOpen` Boolean (optional) - Whether to use native `window.open()`.
 Defaults to `false`.
 Child windows will always have node integration disabled unless `nodeIntegrationInSubFrames` is true. **Note:** This option is currently experimental.
     * `webviewTag` Boolean (optional) - Whether to enable the [`<webview>` tag](webview-tag.md).
 Defaults to `false`. **Note:** The `preload` script configured for the `<webview>` will have node integration enabled when it is executed so you should ensure remote/untrusted content is not able to create a `<webview>` tag with a possibly malicious `preload` script.
 You can use the `will-attach-webview` event on [webContents](web-contents.md) to strip away the `preload` script and to validate or alter the `<webview>`'s initial settings.